arnavgupta27/DeFi-credit-scoring-for-Aave-V2-wallets/README.md

 Inactive wallets (no borrow, repay, or liquidation activity) receive a fixed baseline score, as there is insufficient risk history to assign a higher score.
 Active wallets receive a score via a weighted formula:

--Responsible behaviors (e.g., repayments, long activity history, interacting with multiple tokens) are strongly rewarded.
+- Responsible behaviors (e.g., repayments, long activity history, interacting with multiple tokens) are strongly rewarded.

 - Risk behaviors (e.g., liquidations, high leverage/utilization, poor borrow–repay ratios) are sharply penalized.